HUNI Bylaws Historic Urban Neighborhoods of Indianapolis

 - Officer Responsibilities

 - President: The President shall serve as chairperson of the Board of Directors and spokesperson for the organization.
+The President assumes all on-going and special responsibilities until the 3rd year of his/her term when the transition of President Elect begins.
 The President shall represent HUNI as a member of Endangered Places Board of Indiana Landmarks.

 - Secretary: The Secretary shall keep minutes of all meetings and maintain the membership roster.